 Streamline your processes

 Once you have documented your procedures, it’s time to examine your processes (both manual and technology) to avoid duplicating your efforts.
-It is important to capitalize on technology that will enable you to spend less time on routine tasks and repetitive manual tasks.
+No matter your practice area, capitalizing on technology will enable you to spend less time on routine and repetitive manual tasks, like document creation.
 The more often (or places) you need to enter the same information, the more likely you will have mistakes.
-By automating wherever possible, your firm will be more efficient and therefore profitable.
+By automating wherever possible, small law firms will be more efficient and therefore profitable.

 Leverage the technology available